SharkAce/LED-Matrix-Dashboard/README.md

 ## Configuration

 The configuration is defined in JSON format and specifies the matrix options and the blocks to be displayed.
-After installing The configuration file will be located at `/etc/matrix-dashboard/config.json`.
+After installation, the configuration file will be located at `/etc/matrix-dashboard/config.json`.
+A custom configuration file can also be specified using the `-c` flag.

 Below is a detailed explanation of each parameter.

 *Properties are required unless specified otherwise.*